Why use webhooks in your journey?

 Configure the Webhook module

 - Click Settings.
-The settings window appears as shown below:
+The settings window appears with the following fields:

 - Preview URL: Enter the webhook URL where you want notifications to be sent to when previewing or testing journeys.
 This allows you to test webhook functionality without affecting your production environment.